othman-birem/Squire/README.md

 Run the WPF app, enter natural language commands, and `SQUIRE` will generate SQL queries on the fly.
 Suitable for those looking to interact with SQL databases without needing deep knowledge of SQL syntax.
 ### Contributing
 Contributions are welcome!
-Feel free to open issues and submit pull requests to enhance Squire.
+Feel free to open issues and submit pull requests to enhance `SQUIRE`.